-Wat Intharawihan is a peaceful Buddhist temple in Bangkok, best known for Luang Pho To, a towering 32-metre standing Buddha statue that has symbolised protection and faith for over 150 years.
+Wat Intharawihan is a peaceful Buddhist temple in Bangkok, best known for Luang Pho To, a towering 33.8-meter standing Buddha statue that has symbolized protection and faith for over 150 years.
 Rooted in Ayutthaya-era history, the temple offers a quieter, more authentic glimpse into Thailand’s spiritual life away from crowded tourist circuits.
 Ideal for travellers interested in Buddhist culture, traditional architecture, and calm cultural spaces, Wat Intharawihan is an easily accessible yet deeply enriching stop in Bangkok.
 This guide covers what to see, why it matters, and how to plan your visit smoothly.

 Wat Intharawihan, famous as Wat In, is a royal Buddhist temple that can be found in the Phra Nakhon district (Bang Khun Phrom/Banglamphu area) of Bangkok.
 The temple’s story is told through centuries of history.
 Initially, it was known as Wat Rai Phrik (meaning “vegetable-fields temple”), which was a result of its location among the vegetable fields that once surrounded it.
 However, the temple was later revamped and renamed Wat Intharawihan during the reign of King Vajiravudh (Rama VI).